strayr/strayr-k-macros/README.md

 # strayr-k-macros
 Some useful macros for Klipper

+## WARNING
+- DO NOT just copy one macro from here without understanding it and expect it to work, it likely calls other macros within this suite to avoid code duplication.
+I made extensive use of the `[save_variables]` functionality in lieu of a good config file.
 ## Features

 - Intelligent pause/park system that determines a safe park position from the toolhead height and your config.